biun0911/car-park-system/carpark-guide.md

 >Q. Which class is responsible for the number of available bays (and why)?
 > CarPark class, because it knows the capacity and the list of plates, so it can calculate the number of available bays.
 >Q. Which class is responsible for the current temperature (and why)?
-> Sensor class, because if the system includes environment sensor, it is likely to have a TemperatureSensor that can provide the current temperature.
+> Sensor class, because sensor detect environmental data like current temperature.
 >Q. Which class is responsible for the time (and why)?
 > Display class, because it shows information to drivers, include the time when they enter or exit the car park.
 --------